 After lockdown, Institutional Forum meetings proceeded to being held online.
-The requisite number of meetings were held and all meetings were quorate.
+The requisite number of meetings were held and all meetings were guorate.

-Progress on Major Deliberations of the Institutional Forum - Notes on Implementation
+Progress on Major Deliberations of the Institutional Forum (IF) - Notes on Implementation

-- Deliberations on the role of the Institutional Forum - The IF appointed a task team to review and report on the role of the IF as envisaged in the Higher Education Act, read with the Rhodes University Statute and the Institutional Rules.
+Deliberations on the role of the Institutional Forum o The IF appointed a task team to review and report on the The IF benefits increasingly from the regular participation by role of the IF as envisaged in the Higher Education Act, members nominated by the local municipal structures. read with the Rhodes University Statute and the Institutional Rules.
 The IF expressed concern on the lack of express clarity on the practical process of IF serving Council with advice, as the Higher Education Act requires, and proposed that a clear communication channel be established.
-The IF also recommended direct representation of the IF on Council, as is the case at some other Universities, whether as through a voting or non-voting member. - The IF developed and delivered extensive input into the process of the review of the University statute and the institutional rules.
-Concern was expressed that although all parties were asked for inputs, the final versions did not serve before IF.
-The process did not also sufficiently recognise that Senate had certain reserved rights in the Higher Education Act.
-This appears not to reflect in the proposed statute and Senate had not been given opportunity to exercise their reserve rights on those provisions.
-The IF felt that this extends beyond being consulted.
+The IF also recommended direct representation of the IF E Knoesen on Council, as is the case at some other universities, whether as through a voting or non-voting member.